pagliares/category-management-bluevelvet-music-store/README.md

 ### US-0904: Delete category of products

-"As an Administrator I want to delete a category for a product in order to better organize the products sold by Blue Velvet Music Store"
+"As an Administrator I want to delete a category for a product in order to better organize the products sold, by categoty, in Blue Velvet Music Store"

 Acceptance criteria: